-Originally from Chicago, Illinois, Liat earned bachelor’s degrees in Economics, Mathematics, and Political Science, summa cum laude, from Washington University in St. Louis in 2009.
-Liat taught sixth grade mathematics in Houston, Texas for two years, before attending law school.
-In 2014, she received her J.D., magna cum laude, from Harvard Law School and she joined Williams & Connolly after clerking for Judge Ann Claire Williams on the United States Court of Appeals for the Seventh Circuit.
-Liat serves as a young trustee for the Washington Lawyers’ Committee and heads up the firm’s Street Law program, a volunteer project where attorneys assist in teaching at a local D.C. high school.
+Originally from Chicago, Illinois, Liat earned her bachelor’s degree, summa cum laude, from Washington University in St. Louis in 2009 where she triple-majored in Economics, Mathematics, and Political Science and was a member of the varsity track and field team.
+After college, Liat taught sixth grade mathematics in Houston, Texas through Teach for America.
+In 2014, she received her J.D., magna cum laude, from Harvard Law School.
+She joined Williams & Connolly in 2015 after clerking for Judge Ann Claire Williams on the United States Court of Appeals for the Seventh Circuit.

 Liat is a member of the firm’s Diversity & Inclusion Committee and Women’s Initiative.
 Throughout her career, Liat has maintained an active pro bono practice, particularly in criminal defense.
 She has also enjoyed volunteering with Lawyers Without Borders to provide trial advocacy training programs in Africa in the past.